dev-bhusal/dev-bhusal/README.md

 - 👋 Hi, I’m @sushant0-0
 - 👀 I’m interested in Python Web Development
 - 🌱 I’m currently learning Python Programming language
-- 💞️ I’m looking to collaborate on mini web project
+- 💞️ I’m looking to collaborate with someone on a web project
 - 📫 How to reach me: https://www.linkedin.com/in/sushant-bhusal-59107a1aa

 <!---